 When you run strategies on multiple exchanges, there may be instances where you need to utilize an exchange rate to convert between assets.

 For example, if you make a market in the WETH/DAI pair on a decentralized exchange, you may want to hedge filled orders using the ETH/USD pair on Coinbase or the ETH/USDT pair on Binance.
-Using exchange rates for USDT and DAI against USD allows Hummingbot to take into account differences in prices between stablecoins.
+Using exchange rates for USDT and DAI against USD allows Hummingbot to take into account differences in prices between these different stablecoins.